 Students are assigned individual e-mail accounts upon admission to the College.
 All courses utilize Canvas as the online learning platform.
-Office Suite is used exclusively in all programs.
+Microsoft Office Suite (Word, Excel, etc.) is used exclusively in all programs.
 Support services are available to students for technical issues related to course work.